 Finally, don’t forget to give your participants feedback forms on their progress.
 The input will alert them to areas where they can improve or have made significant progress in their training.

-The following are the primary steps for developing a coaching program that enables learners to get the most out of their training.
+The following are the primary steps for developing a coaching plan that enables learners to get the most out of their training.

 Step 2: Provide Coaches with Training

 Coaches must be intimately familiar with the training needs to assist learners.
 It is critical to select highly motivated coaches, who possess superior communication skills and are committed to staying current with training requirements.
 Coaches should receive ongoing training that emphasizes data analysis and paying close attention to learner feedback.
 This enables coaches to adapt their techniques to meet the needs of individual learners.

 Coaching is ineffective unless people are aware of your coaching plan.
 To ensure that the coaching plan receives the maximum number of participants, spread the word in as many ways as possible.
 This includes the following: newsletters and emails from the business; at meetings, there is discussion; reminders posted on bulletin boards; and remind employees during in-person interactions.
 It is critical to present coaching as a benefit rather than an obligation when communicating information about it.
 Coaching enables employees to develop their skill sets, perform their jobs more effectively, and rapidly advance their careers.
 By emphasizing these benefits, you can encourage more employees to enroll in coaching.